 - Cricut Explore or Scissors

-- Cardstock – yellow, blue, golden yellow, tan and brown
+- Cardstock – yellow, blue, cream, golden yellow and brown

-- White card stock to print the insert on – I used 110lb white paper
+- White card stock to print the insert on – 110lb White Cardstock

 Card Size Guide